upsella/online/content/pricing.md

   * Google Ads allows advertisers to choose specific goals for their campaigns, like driving phone calls, completing form fills, or driving website visits.
 With a Google Ads account, advertisers can customize their budgets, target customers by location, bid on keywords, and do much
   * We define and monitor keyword performance to optimize your results and minimize your cost per customer conversion.
   * We create and share monthly reports to provide feedback on advertizing campaigns and monitor your cost per lead, cost per customer acquisition, and other metrics.
   * You can choose a custom PPC amount based on your budget.
-Upsella fee is only 15% of your spend.
+UpSella fee is only 15% of your spend.
 {{< rawhtml >}}
 <br>
 Please select your PPC monthly budget amount (minimum is $500).
 Contact us to estimate your monthly PPC budget and requirements.